csvconf/csvconf.com/faq.md

 We will use Crowdcast for all talks.
 Participants will need to sign in to sessions they would like to attend and can do so here: <https://www.crowdcast.io/csvconf>.
 Sign in requires a valid email address.

-We will have another platform (perhaps Zoom and SpatialChat but TBC) for breakout sessions and social time
+We will use Spatial Chat for Birds of a Feather sessions and social time.
+Read how to use Spatial Chat in the [FAQ below](https://csvconf.com/faq/#FAQs-for-BOF).

 We will also use our existing csv,conf Slack channel to communicate with speakers and attendees throughout the conference.
 Sign up now! <https://csvconf-slackin.herokuapp.com/>